dipalpat/tap-buildpacks-workshop/session-2.md

 * ```shell
   TBD
   ```
-* Replace ServiceAccountRef under spec to the file before applying if you are using YAML created by kp cli
+* Replace ServiceAccountRef under spec in the file before applying if you are using YAML created by kp cli
 * ``````shell
   serviceAccountRef:
       name: dependencies-pull-serviceaccount